Materials-Consortia/OPTIMADE/optimade.md

 * **sort**: If supporting sortable queries, an implementation MUST use the `sort` query parameter with format as specified by [JSON API 1.0](https://jsonapi.org/format/1.0/#fetching-sorting).

-  It is not required that an implementation supports multiple sort fields for a single query.
-However, if it does, it again MUST conform to the JSON API 1.0 spec.
+  An implementation MAY support multiple sort fields for a single query.
+If it does, it again MUST conform to the JSON API 1.0 spec.

   If an implementation supports sorting for an [entry listing endpoint](#h.4.4.2), then the `/<entries>/info` endpoint